gunnar-miklis/spotify-playlist-editor/README.md

 ## ✨ Motivation

-- This project is on the one hand an educational learning project to help me expand my development skills (SSR and CSR with Next.js and TypeScript).
+- This project is on the one hand an educational learning project to help me expand my development skills (Next.js, TypeScript, SSR/CSR, Authentication, Handle complex API data, Caching, Pagination, Modularity, SOLID principles).
 - And on the other hand, it's a fun hobby project.
-I've always wanted better filtering options for playlists in Spotify, but since they don't offer that feature, I decided to build it myself.
+I've always wanted better filtering/editing options for playlists in Spotify, but since they don't offer that feature, I decided to build it myself.
 - It's a mix of learning something new and solving a problem I've personally wanted fixed for a while.

 ## 💭 Future Ideas

 - ~~Sort playlists.~~
 - ~~Randomize playlists.~~
+- Batch editing:
+  - merge playlists.
+  - delete playlists.
+  - select and remove tracks from playlist.
+- Paste playlist link to access public playlists that are not stored in the users profile.
+- Basic analytics for playlists:
+  - ~~total tracks~~.
+  - total duration.
+  - frequent genres.
+  - frequent artists.
-- Add more filters.
+- Add more filters (might require several additional api fetches):
+  - genre => fetch each artist.
-  - this needs extra Api calls, since the cool filters ("dancebility", "loudness", "energetic", etc.) need an api call for EACH track.
+  - tempo, mood ("dancebility", "loudness", "energetic", etc.) => fetch each track.
+- Caching: genres, track details, etc.
 - Pagination: lazy/auto loading.
 - Style the OAuth redirect page.
+- Sharing Playlists:
+  - Shareable link.
-- Allow the user to make newly created playlist "public" available.
+  - Allow users to make newly created playlists public available for everyone.
-  - Prompt when creating playlist: "Do you want to share this playlist with everyone?"
+    - Prompt when creating playlist: "Do you want to share this playlist?"
-  - Database will store the information (use Prisma ORM).
+    - Playlist will be saved in separate database (use Prisma ORM).
-  - Playlist page will be splitted into "Private playlist" and "Public playist".
+    - Idea: "Playlist page" might be splitted into "Private playlist" and "Public playist".

 ## 🤝 Contributing